Work BuyerAssist 2.0

 • Managers had no visibility into deal health without exporting data to spreadsheets

-• Mobile usage was 34% but the interface was desktop-only
+• Mobile usage was 34% but the interface was desktop-only, with no responsive support at all

 🎨